7/18/2024

 Analyst, UBS

-Sorry for not being clear.
-In the 2028 cash revenues, you have an $800 million contribution from JVs, but in the ERC bridge, it's only $200 million.
-So there's a $600 million delta.
-Is that future JV investments, or is that kind of a judgment on a write-up of the value of the Italian SVV?
+not being clear.
+Just in the twenty twenty eight cash revenues, you have an eight hundred million contribution from JVs, but in the ERC bridge, it's only two hundred million.
+So there's a six hundred million delta.
+Is that future JV investments or is that, you know, kind of a judgment on, you know, a write up of the value of the Italian SUV?

 speaker